1337jazz/microtraining-git/README.md

 `git switch -` will switch you back to the last branch you were at.
 Running it again will revert you to the branch you were on before you originally ran the command.

 ### Changing the default editor for git (if you hate vim)
 Most of the time we don't need to use a text editor with git, but for some commands using an editor is unavoidable and, depending on your setup, the default editor is probably `vim`.
-Vim is a great tool, though has somewhat of a learning curve and probably requires it's own microtraining!
+Vim is a great tool, though has somewhat of a learning curve and probably requires its own microtraining!

 Let's assume we want to use `vscode` instead - here's how we can make it so `vscode` opens instead of `vim` any time we need to use the editor with git [^3]